Rutuj99/Nike-Website_Clone-React/README.md

 ## Future Scope

-- In the future, we plan to add more features to our Overstock clone, such as a product recommendation system, customer reviews, more products and a more advanced search functionality.
+- In the future, we plan to add more features to our Nike clone, such as a product recommendation system, customer reviews, more products and a more advanced search functionality.
 We also plan to improve the performance and responsiveness of the website.

 ## Conclusion